TnTech-ECE/CapstoneStarterRepo/Reports/Experimentation.md

 ***
 ### Button Push

+- Constraint to Test: The button pusher must push the button 85% of the time.
-The button pusher deployed successfully every time the robot crossed the gap or reached the point in the code that deployed it, however it did not push the button every time it deployed.
-It needed to push the button 85% of the time.
-The table below shows the success rate of the button pusher.
+- Experimental Process: The robot was powered, set in the start area, and activated.
+If it reached the zone after the gap, the button pusher was supposed to deploy and push the button.
+Once the robot reachd this stage of the course it was counted as a trial of the pusher.

 ![image](https://github.com/cebttu/CapstoneTeam1/assets/143427017/45f9c7a4-0510-457c-ad99-9dd19ae779ad)

-This shows a 100% success rate of the button pusher, which is within the desired parameters.
-This is shown by of the 26 times the robot reached the button, the button was pushed all 26 times.
+-Analysis of Results:
+<br> This shows that of the 26 times the robot reached the stage of the course to push the button, it did so 100% of the time.
+This proves that the servo was being triggered and the arm was positioned correctly as long as the robo made it to the end of the course iot could push the button.

+***
 ### Team Spirit

-The Team Spirit subsystem needed to blink at least 80% of the time.
-The table below shows the successful blinkage of the system.
+- Constraint to Test: The team spirit subsystem will blink at a visible rate once the robot has crossed the gap.
+- Experimental Process: The robot was powered, set in the start area, and activated.
+If it reached the zone after the gap, the team spirit was supposed to deploy and blink.
+Once the robot reachd this stage of the course it was counted as a trial of the team spirit.

 ![image](https://github.com/cebttu/CapstoneTeam1/assets/143427017/5f764108-d8af-4c67-8b90-d69f989f2182)

+- Analysis of Results:
-This shows that the team spirit system worked 82% of the time.
-However a major design flaw in the team spirit system was that it was too heavy fo rthe robot and caused the robot to tip over, so a significantnly smaller version was implemented for the competition.
-The system, when it blinked, would blink at 5Hz, which is whithin the range of visibility to the human eye.
+<br> This shows that of the 26 times the robot reached the deploymenmt zone, the team spirit blinked 100% of the time.
+The main issue with the team spirit system was its weight, as when the main system was connected to the robot it would tip over on the inclines, so a smaller version was devised for the competition.